-The value of continuous manufacturing is recognised by the FDA, plus it can save pharma companies time and money.
+The value of continuous manufacturing is recognized by the FDA, plus it can save pharma companies time and money.
 So why is the industry so hesitant to adopt this method?

 Quality you can count on